Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 \subsection{Graphon Neural Networks}

-A graphon neural network (WNN) is a deep convolutional architecture consisting of layers where each layer implements a convolutional filterbank followed by a pointwise nonlinearity \cite{ruiz20-transf}.
+A graphon neural network ($\bbW$NN) is a deep convolutional architecture consisting of layers where each layer implements a convolutional filterbank followed by a pointwise nonlinearity \cite{ruiz20-transf}.
 Consider layer $\ell$, which maps the incoming $F_{\ell-1}$ features from layer $\ell-1$ into $F_\ell$ features.
-The first step in this layer is to process the features $X_{\ell-1}^g$, $1 \leq g \leq F_{\ell-1}$, through a convolutional filterbank to generate the $F_\ell$ intermediate linear features $U_{\ell}^f$,
+The first step in this layer is to process the features $X_{\ell-1}^g$, $1 \leq g \leq F_{\ell-1}$, with a convolutional filterbank to generate the $F_\ell$ intermediate linear features $U_{\ell}^f$,